Seasonal Analysis

 Visual list idea for quick grabs:

-• Core: warm taupe, camel, mushroom, eucalyptus gray, olive, moss, chestnut, soft gold
+• Core: Build the wardrobe around warm taupe, camel, mushroom, eucalyptus gray, olive, moss, chestnut, and soft gold.

-• Support: dusty cedar, marsala, brick red, tea rose, pistachio, lavender (warm), wheat, oatmeal
+• Support: Dusty cedar, marsala, brick red, tea rose, pistachio, warm lavender, wheat, and oatmeal give you variety without breaking the muted mood.

-• Lights: cream, warm ivory, light camel, honey beige
+• Lights: Cream, warm ivory, light camel, and honey beige are the easiest brighteners near the face.

-• Darks: espresso brown, deep olive, charcoal-brown (not pure black)
+• Darks: Espresso brown, deep olive, and charcoal-brown work better than pure black when you need extra depth.

 Your core neutrals